movehand/raisr/README.md

 ### Training

-Put your training images in the `train` directory, and run the following command to start training.
+Put your training images in the `train` directory.
+The training images are the **high resolution (HR)** ones.
+Run the following command to start training.

 ```
 python train.py
 ```

+In the training stage, the program virtually downscales the high resolution images.
+The program then trains the model using the downscaled version images and the original HR images.
 The learned filters will be saved in the root directory of the project.

 ### Testing

-Put your testing images in the `test` directory, and run the following command to start generating high resolution images using RAISR.
+Put your testing images in the `test` directory.
+Basically, you can use some **low resolution (LR)** images as your testing images.
+By running the following command, the HR version of your testing images will be generated using RAISR.

 ```
 python test.py